pdfernhout/Pointrel20130202/README.txt

 That .htaccess file is needed to prevent people from reading resources directly or running any uploaded scripts like .php files.
 You may need a different sort of file if you are running a different sort of web server like lighttpd.

 You must also enable JavaScript in your web browser to use the applications.
-An initial starter set of test data is provided.
-That data is provided under a Creative Commons CC-BY-SA license.
+An initial starter set of test data may be provided; if so, it is under a Creative Commons CC-BY-SA license.

-Please note that "Pointrel" is a trademark of Paul Fernhout and the trademark's use is covered by useage guidelines.

-Note that some files under the "js" directory may be covered by other licenses.